 The proposal is that there is a nine month ‘cooling off’ period, and a divorce could be granted automatically if one or both parties confirm that the marriage has irretrievably broken down.

-Nicholas Clough and Sally Leaman of Price Slater Gawne are experienced Family and Divorce solicitors who can advise you in relation to any questions or concerns you may have in relation to the breakdown of your relationship.
-You can call into our offices in Altrincham or if you prefer they will meet you at your own home or other venue, to suit you, in your own time.
-If you need their help and would like to contact with Nicholas or Sally please call 0161 615 5554.
+Nicholas Clough of Price Slater Gawne is an experienced Family and Divorce solicitor who can advise you in relation to any questions or concerns you may have in relation to the breakdown of your relationship.
+You can call into our offices in Altrincham or if you prefer he will meet you at your own home or other venue, to suit you, in your own time.
+If you need their help and would like to contact with Nicholas please call 0161 615 5554.